mapeditor/tiled/docs/reference/tmx-map-format.rst

 -  **opacity:** The opacity of the layer as a value from 0 to 1.
 Defaults to 1.
 -  **visible:** Whether the layer is shown (1) or hidden (0).
 Defaults to 1.
 -  **tintcolor:** A color that is multiplied with any tiles drawn by this layer in ``#AARRGGBB`` or ``#RRGGBB`` format (optional).
--  **offsetx:** Rendering offset for this layer in pixels.
+-  **offsetx:** Horizontal offset for this layer in pixels.
 Defaults to 0.
    (since 0.14)
--  **offsety:** Rendering offset for this layer in pixels.
+-  **offsety:** Vertical offset for this layer in pixels.
 Defaults to 0.
    (since 0.14)

 Can contain at most one: :ref:`tmx-properties`, :ref:`tmx-data`